 With iconic ideas like Principle 1: Become genuinely interested in other people and Principle 3: Arouse in the other person an eager want, this book opened my eyes to the importance of interpersonal communication and how critics today are right to call it a dying art.
 Most significantly, it sparked in me a desire to study this dying art and work to make the ability to effectively communicate with others amongst my strongest assets.

 For me, the book was the answer to a question I hadn’t even realized I was asking, my own personal “Age of Enlightenment.”
 As I read, I began marking and highlighting the key points and examples until the entire book was nothing but a collection of fluorescent marks.
-It is worth noting that I didn’t change overnight – rather, I slowly began to weave Carnegie’s principles into the
+It is worth noting that I didn’t change overnight – rather, I slowly began to weave Carnegie’s principles into the innerworkings of my everyday life where I needed it the most.

 In 2019, the takeover of technology has ignited a widespread deterioration of basic skills such as human conversation and interaction – and it’s not going away anytime soon.
 However, I view these societal shortcomings as an opportunity for passionate individuals like myself to step up and advocate for interpersonal communication studies to live on, whether it be in the classroom, or by reading a book like this one.

 Today, I am more confident and well-spoken than my “big personality” ever would’ve gotten me to be alone.
 That said, I’m only 23 and I still have so much to learn and improve upon.
-In times of discourse, I still consult my dog-eared and spine-cracked copy of How to Win Friends & Influence
+In times of discourse, I still consult my dog-eared and spine-cracked copy of How to Win Friends & Influence Peopleand find comfort and solace in the well-marked pages.

 If I’ve inspired you to embark upon a journey to improve your own interpersonal communication skills, I leave you with a simple challenge to get you started: this week, when you’re finishing up an errand at your local grocery store, try striking up a meaningful conversation with the clerk.
 Start with a smile, ask an open-ended question about his or her life and see where it goes.
 If it leads to a good conversation and you liked the way it made you feel, try picking up a copy of the book and see the tremendous heights it takes you.